- Published on June 4, 2014VIDEO

 Updates on no growth in US, China overtakes US, costs of GM bailout, defeat of bill to raise minimum wage while Hawaii raises its minimum.
 Major discussions of Pfizer decision to relocate to UK, European Court supports Tobin (financial transactions) Tax and the stunning economics of prisons and jails in the US.

 - Published on May 4, 2014AUDIO

 Updates on Alabama prison/slave labor, automobile irrationalities, and the California drought.
 Major discussions of: cutting public employee pensions, cutting state support for public higher education, and lotteries as disguised taxes on middle and poor Americans.
 Responses to listener questions on the Federal Reserve "creating" money and why corporations operate overseas and then want government (taxpayers') support for corporations' foreign operations.

-Please click on this link to stream or download this week's program: Truthout.org
+Please click on the link to stream or download the radio show: www.truth-out.org

 Updates on public power in Nebraska, Earth Day, Coca Cola's misleading advertisement, closing hospitals.
 Interview on culture and economic crisis with musician and music professor John Halle.
 Responses to listener questions on B- corporations and on a Wall Street Sales Tax.